Process Overview –For Low Volume Plastic Injection Molding Customers

 The customer sends an email that is fielded by Midwest Mold’s data management team.
 The opportunity is assigned to the sales team for a pre-quote qualification via phone call or web conference.
-Application details are sharedincluding part geometry, gate locations, parting line, ejector pin locations, resin, estimated annual part volume, and lifetime of tool.
-The customer clarifies their sourcing criteria and Midwest Moldconfirms the application is within our expertise, the prospect is a fit and if there is sufficient information to supply a quote.
+Application details are shared including part geometry, gate locations, parting line, ejector pin locations, resin, estimated annual part volume, and lifetime of tool.
+The customer clarifies their sourcing criteria and Midwest Mold confirms the application is within our expertise, the prospect is a fit and there is sufficient information to supply a quote.

-Customer issues a purchase order to Midwest Mold with release level part data.
-Program Management reaches out to the customer for an introductory meeting to review the project scope and sets the schedule for design review and first shot samples.
+The customer issues a purchase order to Midwest Mold with release level part data.
+Midwest Mold's program management team reaches out to the customer for an introductory meeting to review the project scope and sets the schedule for design review and first shot samples.

 Design & Engineering

 An internal kickoff meeting happens at Midwest Mold between program management, engineering and the sales team.
 Once the job is assigned to a designer, they initiate feasibility and mold flow analysis to validate manufacturability.
 Assuming no issues, we finalize the design.
 Once design is finalized, we request customer approval to proceed with manufacturing.